-Sexual exploitation is defined as taking non-consensual, unjust, or abusive sexual advantage of another, for one's own advantage or benefit; or to benefit or advantage anyone other than the person being exploited.
+(3) Sexual exploitation.
+Conduct that is defined as taking non-consensual, unjust, or abusive sexual advantage of another, for one's own advantage or benefit; or to benefit or advantage anyone other than the person being exploited.
 Sexual exploitation encompasses a wide range of behaviors including, but not limited to:

-- a.
-Inducing incapacitation with the intent to rape or sexually assault another student: - b.
-Non-consensual video or audio-recording of sexual activity; - c.
-Allowing others to observe a personal act of consensual sex without knowledge or consent of the partner; - d.
-Engaging in Peeping Tommery (voyeurism); - e.
-Knowingly transmitting a sexually transmitted disease, including HIV, to another student; - f.
-Prostituting another student (i.e. personally gaining money, privilege, or power from the sexual activities of another student); or - g.
-Indecent Exposure (willfully exposing one's genitals in any public place, and in the presence of another person).
+- (a) inducing incapacitation with the intent to rape or sexually assault another person; - (b) non-consensual video or audio-recording of sexual activity; - (c) allowing others to observe a personal act of consensual sex without knowledge or consent of the partner; - (d) engaging in Peeping Tommery (voyeurism); - (e) knowingly transmitting a sexually transmitted disease, including HIV, to another student; - (f) prostituting another person (i.e. personally gaining money, privilege, or power from the sexual activities of another person); or - (g) indecent exposure (willfully exposing one's genitals in any public place, and in the presence of another person).